What to look for

 • Fragments often aren’t

-• Whatever style you choose, it is important that all bullets in a list follow the same convention to avoid them looking messy and unprofessional.
+• Whatever style you choose, all bullets in a list must follow the same convention to avoid them looking messy and unprofessional.

 3. Numbers

-Because we can write numbers out in full or in numerals, the potential to mix styles is high.
+Because we can write numbers out in full or as numerals, the potential for mixing styles is high.
 A standard rule is to spell out numbers up to and including ten and write anything above that in figures.
 This system may differ from business to business, so it’s important to follow the style guide.

-Large numbers may also cause confusion.
+Large numbers may also be confusing.
 Do you write one billion, 1bn or 1,000,000,000?
 Percentages are another area where styles may be mixed up.
 Whether using the ‘%’ symbol or writing out the word, be consistent.

 Internal spreads of the McKenzie-Delis Packer Review printed report document.
 Annual report design by JDJ creative.